ankit-raj78/opendaw-studio/studio/public/manuals/dev-log.md

 ### Panel Management

 * Resizers are only working on the adjacent elements.
-* Resizers do not open/close panels while dragging to increase/descrease space
+* Resizers do not open/close panels while dragging to increase/decrease space
-* Resizers on min-size and max-size should remember their size in pixels not flex (example: Browser).
+* Resizers on min-size and max-size should remember their size in pixels, not flex (example: Browser).
 * No indicator that a panel reached min- or max-size
-* Switching screen will rebuild ALL panels (should be reused if the screen contains same panel-states)
+* Switching screen will rebuild ALL panels (should be reused if the screen contains the same panel-states)

-### Done
+## Done

 * ~~Learn Midi Device~~
     * ~~Keys~~